-When you’re looking to license in an IP, the first thing you must do is verify the IP owners do own the IP.
 Do your homework.
-If it’s a patent, do a patent search to confirm its ownership, that all the maintenance fees are current, and there are no infringement actions.
-Before licensing a brand, make sure the trademark is registered for the products or services you’re seeking to license, and the IP owner isn’t in dispute with a licensee or someone else.
+When you’re looking to license an IP, the first thing you must do is verify the IP owners do own the IP.
+If it’s patent, do a patent search to confirm its ownership, that all the maintenance fees are current, and there are no infringement actions.
+Before licensing a brand, ensure the trademark is registered for the products or services you’re seeking to license and the IP owner isn’t in dispute with a licensee or someone else.

 The second is to understand exactly what rights are included in the license.
-If it’s a patent, what is the technology, and does it need know-how?
+If it’s patent, what is the technology, and does it need know-how?
 For example, a new patent product requires the manufacturing know-how to produce it.
-If this know-how isn’t part of the rights, you’ll be unable to make and sell it if it’s a movie or a TV show, what rights are included, such as the use of character or celebrity images.
-If you don’t find out exactly what components or pieces of the IP are involved, you can wind up missing the most critical parts for commercial success.
+If this know-how isn’t part of the rights, you’ll be unable to make and sell it if it’s a movie or a TV show; what rights are included, such as the use of character or celebrity images?
+If you don’t find out precisely what components or pieces of the IP are involved, you can miss the most critical parts for commercial success.

 The third is what is expected of you as a licensee.
-Are you going to be on your own, or will the IP owner offer support?
+Will you be alone, or will the IP owner offer support?
 You must understand what you’re getting into.
 For example, if you do a licensing deal with a major studio, entertainment company, or big brand, sometimes they’ll give you support, and sometimes they won’t.
 You must consider this.
-Is this a brand or an IP that you can commercialize on your own, or do you need some support?
+Can you market this brand or IP independently, or need some support?

 That’s an excellent example of what can occur.
-When you do find out something like that, it’s a critical issue you must consider before going forward with the licensing agreement, especially if you’ve got limited financial resources to market and promote the IP.
+When you find out something like that, it’s a critical issue you must consider before going forward with the licensing agreement, especially if you have limited financial resources to market and promote the IP.

-Licensing in rights to an IP is a great strategy to build your business.
-But it’s critical to ask the right questions to understand what you’re getting into.
-Before signing the agreement, make sure you verify the IP ownership, confirm which rights are included, and what type of support the IP owner will offer.
-Otherwise, you can wind up with an IP that costs you more in time, money, and resources than it returns in new revenue opportunities.
+Licensing rights to an IP is an excellent strategy for building your business.
+But asking the right questions is critical to understand what you’re getting into.
+Before signing the agreement, verify the IP ownership, confirm which rights are included, and what type of support the IP owner will offer.
+Otherwise, you can wind up with an IP that costs you more time, money, and resources than it returns in new revenue opportunities.